Mario Cuomo: Political views

 Cuomo was notable for his liberal political views, particularly his steadfast opposition to the death penalty, an opinion that was unpopular in New York during the high-crime era of the 1980s and early 1990s.
 While governor, he vetoed several bills that would have re-established capital punishment in New York State.
 The death penalty was reinstated by Pataki the year after he defeated Cuomo in the 1994 election, although it was never put into effect and the statute was declared unconstitutional by the New York Court of Appeals in 2004.

 Cuomo, a Roman Catholic, was personally opposed to abortion, but he was pro-choice on the issue, believing that the State does not have the right to ban the procedure.
 In a speech at the University of Notre Dame on September 13, 1984, he used the statements of the American Catholic hierarchy to make an argument: "What is ideally desirable isn't always feasible, ... there can be different political approaches to abortion besides unyielding adherence to an absolute prohibition."
 For this position, Cardinal John Joseph O'Connor considered excommunicating him.

+Cuomo supported universal health care, believing that the federal government should provide coverage to anyone who otherwise couldn't get it, as well as price caps on medical bills.
+Cuomo was convinced that poor, elderly and unemployed people would never receive quality health care without government intervention.

 Cuomo was also outspoken on what he perceived to be the unfair stereotyping of Italian Americans as mobsters by the media, including denying the existence of the Mafia, and urging the media to stop using the word "mafia".
 Joseph Pistone, an FBI agent widely known for his undercover operation as Donnie Brasco, wrote disparagingly of Cuomo in his book, Unfinished Business.

 Cuomo opposed the move of the National Football League's New York Giants and New York Jets to the Meadowlands in East Rutherford, New Jersey, choosing instead to attend the home games of the Buffalo Bills while serving as governor, referring to the Bills as "New York State's only team".

 Post-governorship

 Legal work and board memberships

 From 1995 until his death, Cuomo worked as counsel at the New York law firm, Willkie Farr & Gallagher.
 In 1996, Cuomo joined the board of Medallion Financial Corp., a lender to purchasers of taxi medallions in leading cities across the U.S. He was named to the board through his personal and business relationship with Andrew M. Murstein, president of Medallion.
 Cuomo also sat on the advisory council of the Abraham Lincoln Bicentennial Commission.

+From 1995 to 1996, Cuomo hosted a nationally syndicated talk radio show on WABC on weekends but ended the program in July 1996 to assist the Democratic National Committee for the 1996 elections.